The Reckoning (2004 film): Plot

 In 1380, in England, the priest Nicholas (Bettany) flees his village when found in flagrante delicto with a married woman.
-During flight, he witnesses a group euthanise a member to give him relief from his long-recurring internal pain.
+During the flight, he witnesses a group euthanise a member to give him relief from his long-recurring internal pain.
 He becomes known to the group and is captured.
-The group is a travelling acting troupe who think he is a robber, and they explain the killing.
+The group is a traveling acting troupe who thinks he is a robber, and they explain the killing.
 Reluctantly, they allow him to join their troupe to replace the deceased member.
-On their journey to the next town, they are forced to travel to a new district after a collapsed bridge stops them taking their normal route, and to mend the cart that carries their goods, although they have no money.
-The troupe reach a strange town, with its castle under reconstruction, and find a woman being sentenced to death for killing a boy, upon the testimony of Benedictine Monk Simon Damian (Ewen Bremner).
-The troupe perform a Biblical passion play, but, as told by the group's leader Martin (Willem Dafoe), so few attend they are unable to bury the dead troupe member and fix their cart.
+On their journey to the next town, they are forced to travel to a new district after a collapsed bridge stops them from taking their normal route and to mend the cart that carries their goods, although they have no money.
+The troupe reaches a strange town, with its castle under reconstruction, and finds a woman being sentenced to death for killing a boy, upon the testimony of Benedictine Monk Simon Damian (Ewen Bremner).
+The troupe performs a Biblical passion play, but, as told by the group's leader Martin (Willem Dafoe), so few attend they are unable to bury the dead troupe member and fix their cart.

-Martin makes the decision to perform a new play based on the events surrounding the child-murder.
+Martin makes the decision to perform a new play based on the events surrounding the child's murder.
 He and Nicholas visit the mute, condemned woman in the dungeons, coming away with the strong belief she is innocent.
 The woman is portrayed as a seductress which infuriates the crowd and the parents of the dead boy, since he was virtuous and too physically strong to be overtaken by the woman.
 Plantagenet Lord de Guise (Vincent Cassel) watches from the castle and sends the sheriff to clear the square by force.
 Members of the crowd, on leaving the square, tell the troupe about more details of the death or disappearance of boys.

 The troupe is told to leave town by first light, but Nicholas's convictions urge him to determine first-hand what happened to the boy.
-So in the night, the body is uncovered, and it is found to have been subjected to sodomy before death, and also had been exposed to the plague.
-The King's Justice and his squire come upon Nicholas and they share some of their suspicions.
-Nicholas is then forced to leave town, but before long returns under disguise as a monk.
+So in the night, the body is uncovered, and it is found to have been subjected to sodomy before death and also had been exposed to the plague.
+The King's Justice and his squire comes upon Nicholas and they share some of their suspicions.
+Nicholas is then forced to leave town, but before long returns in disguise as a monk.
 The troupe remains on their journey to Durham but Martin relinquishes his role as troupe leader and returns.